secureCodeBox/secureCodeBox/README.md

  * Minimal Docker version 18.03.0 is required
  * Docker-Compose is required.

-For a quick start checkout this repository and start the complete secureCodeBox stack with docker-compse:
+For a quick start checkout this repository and start the complete secureCodeBox stack with docker-compose:

 ```bash
 git clone https://github.com/secureCodeBox/secureCodeBox